-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 5.3 Under what conditions will the courts in your jurisdiction recognise and/or give effect to foreign insolvency or restructuring proceedings or otherwise grant assistance in the context of such proceedings?

-Insolvency proceedings conducted in any member state (except Denmark, which opted out of the regulation) are recognised in Cyprus through the EU Insolvency Regulation.
+Insolvency proceedings conducted in any member state (except Denmark, which opted out of the EU Insolvency Regulation (2015/858) are recognised in Cyprus through the EU Insolvency Regulation.

-- a liquidator appointed in a foreign country requires no form of prior judicial recognition in Cyprus; and

-- any final decision issued by a court of foreign jurisdiction in the context of the foreign proceedings may be recognised and registered by a court order issued by the Cyprus court, rendering the decision enforceable in Cyprus under:
+Where the regulation does not apply, under common law, any final decision issued by a court of foreign jurisdiction in the context of the foreign proceedings may be recognised and registered by a court order issued by the Cyprus court, rendering the decision enforceable in Cyprus under:

 - the Foreign Judgments (Reciprocal Enforcement) Law; and